codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! important
     To open and close items, Codacy must detect when the associated issues are introduced and fixed.
 The detection logic is platform-dependent and is described below.

 Codacy opens an item whenever one of the configured source platforms detects a security issue.
-The new item is assigned a priority and a status:
+The new item is assigned a severity and a status:

--   The importance of the security issue defines the [priority of the item](#item-priorities-and-deadlines).
-In turn, the item's priority defines a deadline to fix the associated issue.
+-   The importance of the security issue defines the [severity of the item](#item-severities-and-deadlines).
+In turn, the item's severity defines a deadline to fix the associated issue.
 -   The time to the deadline sets the [status of the item](#item-statuses).
 The item then transitions through different statuses as the deadline is approached, met, or missed.

 Codacy closes an existing item when the source platform stops detecting the associated security issue.